 So don’t be discouraged if you are told otherwise.
 Simply say thank you, hang up the phone, and get in touch with other lenders.

 After all, if you could stand to save hundreds to thousands of dollars annually, it’d be pretty imprudent not to inquire about a refinance.

 At the same time, be sure it makes sense to refinance your mortgage.
-It isn’t always going to be the right move, so watch out for overzealous loan officers looking to serially refinance your mortgage every time rates drop by some minimal amount.
+It isn’t always going to be the right move for a variety of different reasons.

 Read more: When to refinance a mortgage?